Klaokatekan/Data-Analysis-Portfolio/README.md

 ### Coffee Sales data dashboard
 **Repository:** [`CoffeeSales.xlsx`] (https://github.com/Klaokatekan/PortfolioProjects/blob/main/CoffeeSales.xlsx)

 **Description:** Utilizing XLOOKUP and INDEX MATCH to gather data, followed by data manipulation using the IF function, construction of an interactive coffee sales data dashboard.
-This dashboard will facilitate the analysis of coffee sales trends over time and across countries, by using pivot tables and charts.
+This dashboard will facilitate the analysis of coffee sales trends over time and across countries by utilizing pivot tables and charts.

 **Skills:** data visualization.